serverlessresearch/srk/examples/gpu/README.md

 This example shows how to use CUDA with openlambda.

 # Overview
-The program does a simply vector add of two generated arrays and verifies that the add was done correctly.
+The program does a simple vector add of two generated arrays and verifies that the add was done correctly.
 The size of the vectors to add is passed in as an argument to the cloud function.